johnmidgley/opencola-alpha/README.md

 ## Logging in

 After setting your password, or whenever you start OpenCola thereafter, you will be prompted to enter a username and your password to continue.
 The user name is used for web authentication.
-It can be anything you like, but if you want to change it, you must set it in the config file (storage/opencola-server.yaml).
+It can be anything you like, but if you want to change it, you must set it in the config file (see [Server Configuration](#server-configuration)).
 Once your password is set, you'll be prompted to login to the app.
 Using the default username 'oc' the page looks like:

 <img src="img/startApp.png" width="800" />